minetonight/darts-window-cricket/roadmap.md

 v   )) read history as text in the app v   )) files are sorted by modification time

-    ) export game files locally
-    )) android does not ask for permissions

 v   ) replay game function
 v   )) from history file, call functions that add marks and switch players